 '''

-XC

 Model TB_mBJ

 TB_mBJAFactor valA

 TB_mBJBFactor valB

 TB_mBJEFactor valE

 End

 '''

-GLLB-SC This functional uses a model for the exchange response potential (based on J. Krieger, Y. Li and G. Iafrate response potential [72 (page 229)]) from which the derivative discontinuity follows [49 (page 228)].

-This is an accurate functional for band gap predictions and Electric Field Gradient calcualtions.
+- GLLB-SC This functional uses a model for the exchange response potential (based on J. Krieger, Y. Li and G. Iafrate response potential) from which the derivative discontinuity follows.
+This is an accurate functional for band gap predictions and Electric Field Gradient calculations.
 It is also a fast method and a very good compromise between accuracy and computational cost.
-This functional is composed of the GLLB exchange response potential and the PBESOL exchange hole and the correlation potential [49 (page 228)].
+This functional is composed of the GLLB exchange response potential and the PBESOL exchange hole and the correlation potential. - BGLLB-VWN This functional is a variation of the GLLB-SC functional using the B88 exchange hole potential and the VWN correlation potential.
+This functional gives good results for Group I-VII and II-VI semi conductors.